Updated November 2024

 Social Metric Commission’s poverty measure

 The poverty line for the SMC’s measure is 54% of the median.
-This figure has been chosen to keep the estimate for the number of people in poverty as close as possible to the official government figure.
-The 2023 SMC report estimates that 26% of Londoners are in poverty.
+This figure was chosen to keep the estimate for the number of people in poverty comparable to the official government figure at a fixed point in the past.
+Subsequently, the two series have been allowed to diverge.
+The 2024 SMC report estimates that 27% of Londoners are in poverty.

 The SMC measure and deep and persistent poverty

 Similarly, there are different levels of poverty.
 If you fall just below the poverty line, you might be able to get by.
 But if you’re at the other end of the spectrum, you may be going without many of life’s essentials.
-This is called deep poverty, and it is measured as the number of households living below 40% of the median income.
-Sometimes, life for people in deep poverty is described as destitution.
+This is called deep poverty: under the SMC measurement framework, a family is in deep poverty if they are more than 50% below the SMC poverty line.

 The SMC measure is particularly useful when looking at deep poverty and persistent poverty.
-For example, a 2022 study using the Social Metrics Commission’s framework found that 29% of Londoners in poverty are in deep and persistent poverty, compared to 16% in the rest of the UK.
+For example, a 2024 report by the Social Metric Commission found that nearly 40% of Londoners in poverty are in deep poverty, compared to 26% in the rest of the UK.

 Minimum Income Standard